Be My Valentine: 10 Polish Quotes About Love

 But you see, even without air I live on!

-‘Love’ by Maria Pawlikowska-Jasnorzewska, translated by the editor
+‘Love’ by Maria Pawlikowska-Jasnorzewska, trans.
+MK

 A clear example of break-up poetry, Love appears to be saying that the end of a relationship doesn’t have to be the end of the world.
 Although it might seem like life without your beloved – ‘without air’ – is impossible, that actually isn’t the case.
 The narrator ‘lives on’.
 Sometimes, not binding the ‘fair wings’ of a ‘free spirit’ means letting them go…